mngibso/inmemdb/README.md

 to provide an in memory key/value store with O(log n) read and write performance.
 It supports embedded transactions.
 Interface is through the console.

+An additional feature is allowing a COUNT command that will return the number of times any given value is stored in the tree.

 ## Setup and run
 ### Prerequisites
 - [Go](https://golang.org/dl/)